openebs-archive/openebs-docs/docs/percona.md

 3. **Configure cStor Pool**

-   If cStor Pool is not configure in your OpenEBS cluster, this can be done from [here](/docs/next/ugcstor.html#creating-cStor-storage-pools).
+   If cStor Pool is not configured in your OpenEBS cluster, this can be done from [here](/docs/next/ugcstor.html#creating-cStor-storage-pools).
 If cStor pool is already configured, go to the next step.
 Sample YAML named **openebs-config.yaml** for configuring cStor Pool is provided in the Configuration details below.

 4. **Create Storage Class**